intuit/user-data-for-fraud-prevention/README.md

 Usage instructions can be found [here](./USAGE.md)

 ## Demo
-You can find demo of the project [here](https://github.com/reubenae/user-data-demo)
+You can find a demo of the project [here](https://github.com/reubenae/user-data-demo)

 ## Contributing